qq-dai/qq-dai.github.io/index.md

 ---

 # About Me

-I'm a postdoc at the School of Computer Science and Technology, Beijing Institute of Technology (BIT).
-I received my PhD from BIT in 2023 under the guidance of Prof. [Ronghua Li](https://ronghuali.github.io).
+I am currently an Assistant Professor in the School of Computer Science and Technology at Beijing Institute of Technology.
+I completed my postdoctoral research in Beijing Institute of Technology in September 2025, under the supervision of Professor Wang Guoren.
+I had previously received my Ph.D. from the same institution in 2023, working under the guidance of Professor [Ronghua Li](https://ronghuali.github.io).

 My research interests include graph data management and mining, social network analysis, graph computation systems, etc.

 # Publications
+1. **Qiangqiang Dai**, Rong-Hua Li, Lianpeng Qiao, Donghang Cui, and GuorenWang.
+"Theoretically and Practically Efficient Maximum Biclique Search".
+Proceedings of the ACM on Management of Data (SIGMOD), 3(6): 368:1-368:26, (December 2025).
 1. **Qiangqiang Dai**, Ronghua Li, Donghang Cui, Guoren Wang.
 "Theoretically and Practically Efficient Maximum Defective Clique Search".
 Proceedings of the ACM on Management of Data (SIGMOD), 2(4): 206:1-206:27, 2024.
 2. **Qiangqiang Dai**, Rong-Hua Li, Donghang Cui, Meihao Liao, Yu-Xuan Qiu, Guoren Wang.
 "Efficient Maximal Biplex Enumerations with Improved Worst-Case Time Guarantee".
 Proceedings of the ACM on Management of Data (SIGMOD), 2(3): 135:1-135:26, 2024.
 3. Meihao Liao, Junjie Zhou, Rong-Hua Li, **Qiangqiang Dai**, Hongyang Chen, Guoren Wang.
 "Efficient and Provable Effective Resistance Computation on Large Graphs: An Index-based Approach".
 Proceedings of the ACM on Management of Data (SIGMOD), 2(3): 133:1-133:26, 2024.